MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/customize-javascript.md

 ::: moniker-end

 The build files are in a new folder, `dist` (for Vue) or `build` (for React).
-This snippet builds an artifact, `www`, that is ready for release.
+This snippet builds an artifact - `www` - that is ready for release.
 It uses the [Node Installer](/azure/devops/pipelines/tasks/reference/node-tool-v0), [Copy File](/azure/devops/pipelines/tasks/reference/copy-files-v2)s, and [Publish Build Artifacts](/azure/devops/pipelines/tasks/reference/publish-build-artifacts-v1) tasks.

 ::: moniker range=">=azure-devops-2020"